csierr/csierr.github.io/_pages/cv.md

 Work experience
 ======
-* March 2025 - Present: Software Engineer
+* March 2025 - Present: Development Engineer
   * Laboratory of Cyber-Physical Systems, Pontifical Catholic University of Chile
   * Research and development of AI-driven software solutions.
   * Currently working on development of applications that require real-time interactions.